Drawing Planar Graphs with Few Geometric Primitives: Trees with segments on the grid

-Since all heavy path trees of common depth are disjoint, the heavy path boxes of common depth are also disjoint.
+Since all heavy path trees of common depth are disjoint, the heavy-path boxes of common depth are as well.
 Further, we place only the top vertex of a heavy path on the boundary of its box.
-Finally, since we order the boxes such that $b_{2i}\le b_{2i-1}$ for each~$i$, for the constructed box~$B$ we have~$b \ge t$.
+Finally, since we order the boxes such that $b^j_{2i-1}\ge b^j_{2i}$ for each~$i$ and~$j$, we have $h_j^\mathrm{l}\ge h_j^\mathrm{r}$ for each~$j$ and thus~$b \ge t$. \end{proof}